stazman/mern-pern-project-readme-template-and-gitignore/README-Template.md

 - *Something else I don't technically know how to do... *yet*. :)*

-XXX IMPORTANT!
-USE THIS SPACE FOR THE SCHEDULE WE END UP MAKING IN CLASS AND ADD ANY PERSONAL INFO AS NEEDED.
-THE README IS NOT JUST A PLACE TO TELL OTHERS ABOUT THE CODE IN YOUR APP, BUT ALSO IT CAN BE A PART OF THE WAY YOU PLAN AND KEEP TRACK OF YOUR PROGRESS MAKING YOUR APP.
-BUT MAKE SURE TO DELETE ALL OF TEXT BELOW THIS LINE BEFORE YOU SUBMIT THE PROJECT FINALLY XXX
+## IMPORTANT!
+REMOVE ALL TEXT IN ITALICS ABOVE AND ALL TEXT BELOW THIS POINT.
+THE README IS NOT JUST A PLACE TO TELL OTHERS ABOUT THE CODE IN YOUR APP, BUT ALSO IT CAN BE A PART OF THE WAY YOU PLAN AND KEEP TRACK OF YOUR PROGRESS MAKING YOUR APP. ##

 ## Project Planning